 How to Apply

 TeenNat is made possible by the generous support of our members and donors.
 There is no charge to participate.
 Teens can apply by filling out an application available below.
-Applications are generally due in the middle of April - see flyer below for exact dates.
-At the onset of TeenNat interns and their families are invited to take part in an orientation meeting in which new participants can mingle and families can set up carpools.
+Applications are generally due in the beginning of April - see flyer below for exact dates and other important information.
+At the start of TeenNat, youth and their families are invited to take part in an orientation meeting in which new participants can mingle and families can set up carpools.